Apple Pay Not Working on iPhone? Here’s How to Fix It

 4. Finally, hold your iPhone near the payment terminal.

-Remove and Re-Add Your Card
+Remove and Re-Add the Card

 1. Open the Wallet app and choose the card that’s causing problems.